Emmotes/ic_spoilers/docs/umberto.md

     "description": {
         "conditions": [
             {
-                "condition": "compare amount___2 == 1",
+                "condition": "compare amount___3 == 1",
-                "desc": "Every second, Umberto's staff spawns a swarming bee, which buzzes around the staff, up to a maximum of $max_bees___2 swarming bees.
+                "desc": "Every second, Umberto's staff spawns a swarming bee, which buzzes around the staff, up to a maximum of $max_bees___3 swarming bees.
 When an enemy attacks Umberto, he unleashes a swarming bee from the staff onto that enemy.
-When an enemy with one or more swarming bees is hit by any Champion, all their bees stings them, dealing $(seconds_plural amount) of BUD-based damage for each bee.
-A maximum of $max_bees_per_enemy___2 swarming bees can swarm a single enemy.
+When an enemy with one or more swarming bees is hit by any Champion, all their bees sting them, dealing $(seconds_plural amount) of BUD-based damage for each bee.
+A maximum of $amount___2 swarming bees can swarm a single enemy.
 Bees persist until the enemy is defeated, or until Umberto is removed from the formation."
             },
             {
-                "desc": "Every second, Umberto's staff spawns $amount___2 swarming bees, which buzz around the staff, up to a maximum of $max_bees___2 swarming bees.
+                "desc": "Every second, Umberto's staff spawns $amount___3 swarming bees, which buzz around the staff, up to a maximum of $max_bees___3 swarming bees.
 When an enemy attacks Umberto, he unleashes a swarming bee from the staff onto that enemy.
-When an enemy with one or more swarming bees is hit by any Champion, all their bees stings them, dealing $(seconds_plural amount) of BUD-based damage for each bee.
-A maximum of $max_bees_per_enemy___2 swarming bees can swarm a single enemy.
+When an enemy with one or more swarming bees is hit by any Champion, all their bees sting them, dealing $(seconds_plural amount) of BUD-based damage for each bee.
+A maximum of $amount___2 swarming bees can swarm a single enemy.
 Bees persist until the enemy is defeated, or until Umberto is removed from the formation."
             }
         ]
     },